When Academic Admission Discretion Meets National Security.

 Educational Institutions normally have the discretion# to refuse entry into a course based on information about the person which leads to a reasonable belief that the applicant should not be admitted.

-A Suitability Clearance offers your Admissions Board that pertinent information to refuse a person entry into one of your courses.
-Maybe you need a vetting expert who can vet students for suitability before you offer them a placement, using the Attorney General’s guidelines, mentioned above.
+A Suitability Assessment offers your Admissions Board that pertinent information to refuse a person entry into one of your courses.
+By having a vetting expert who vets students for suitability before you offer them a placement, using the Attorney General’s guidelines, mentioned above, is now a possibly.